 Knowing who you want to please and sell to is critical for defining your development strategy.
 That’s why it’s so important to conduct both quantitative and qualitative research all through the new product development process – from the concept to the launch.

-Product Marketing Definition
+Product Management vs. Product Marketing

 The main responsibility of the Product Marketing department is to have a deep knowledge of the product they are positioning and messaging.
 That’s why Product Marketing and Product Development are complementary departments and must have efficient communication.